Veganism is a human right.

 Speaking up on your behalf

-Vegan Society Advocacy Officer, Amanda Baker, is here to help turn your rights as a vegan into vegan-friendly practices.
+The Vegan Society is here to help turn your rights as a vegan into vegan-friendly practices.

 Our Campaigns & Policy team work to improve the lives of vegans everywhere.
-A large aspect of their work involves encouraging catering teams across our public services to provide nutritious vegan meals that are suitable for everyone, making life easier for vegans at school, in prison, in hospital and vegans in the workplace.
+A large aspect of this work involves encouraging catering teams across our public services to provide nutritious vegan meals that are suitable for everyone, making life easier for vegans at school, in prison, in hospital and vegans in the workplace, via our Catering for Everyone campaign.

-Amanda also liaises with policy-makers in the health, education, and justice systems, to speak up for those who are unheard.
+We also liaise with policy-makers in the health, education, and justice systems, to speak up for those who are unheard.

 Find your own voice